pfragkiad/ParserTests/README.md

 }
 ```

-### Initializing a stateful parser
+### Initializing a parser session

-There are many ways to create a statefule parser in a similar manner to the (stateless) `Parser` variants.
+There are many ways to create a stateful parser in a similar manner to the (stateless) `Parser` variants.

 ```cs
 //v1 (implicitly create host too)